-FDEM cautions about removing or modifying the Whereas clauses that are specific to FBC amendments and the fiscal impact statement because they are related to the statutory requirements for local amendments of the FBC.
-FBC amendments that are not properly adopted may be subject to petition and legal action.
+FDEM cautions about removing or modifying the Whereas clauses shown in this model adopting shell that are specific to FBC amendments and the fiscal impact statement because they are related to the statutory requirements for local amendments of the FBC.
+FBC amendments that are not properly adopted may be subject to petition and legal action, or they may sunset with the next edition of the FBC.